AlibabaCloudDocs/hologram/intl.en-US/User Authorization/Grant permissions on Hologres to RAM users.md

 ## FAQ

-Hologres permissions consist of RAM permissions and instance development permissions.
-This section provides answers to the frequently asked questions about Hologres permissions.
+Permissions on Hologres consist of permissions that are granted in the RAM console and part of development permissions on instances.
+This section provides answers to commonly asked questions about permissions on Hologres.

--   A RAM user cannot view the instance list and instance IDs.
+-   Why am I unable to view the instance list and instance IDs as a RAM user?
-    -   Issue
+    -   Problem description

-        When I logged on to the console as a RAM user and selected a valid region, I could not view the instances that I purchased.
-The following error message is displayed: **You have no permissions to view the instances, please log on to the RAM console to grant the hologram:ListInstances permission to the current RAM user to access xxx/\***.
+        When I logged on to the Hologres console as a RAM user and selected a valid region, I could not view the instances that I purchased.
+The following error message is returned: **You are not authorized to view the purchased instances.
+Contact the relevant Alibaba Cloud account to grant the hologram:ListInstances permission on xxx/\* to you in the RAM console**.

     -   Cause

-        The current RAM user does not have permissions to view the instance list.
+        The current RAM user does not have permissions to view the instance list in the Hologres console.

     -   Solution

-        Log on to the [RAM console](https://ram.console.aliyun.com/overview) by using your Alibaba Cloud account and grant the RAM user the **AliyunHologresReadOnlyAccess** permission to view the instance list.
+        Log on to the [RAM console](https://ram.console.aliyun.com/overview) by using your Alibaba Cloud account.
+Attach the **AliyunHologresReadOnlyAccess** policy to the RAM user so that the RAM user can view the instance list.

--   A superuser cannot add users.
+-   Why am I unable to manage instances as a RAM user?
-    -   Issue
+    -   Problem description

-        A superuser cannot view the user list or add users on the **Users** tab of the instance details page in the Hologres console.
-The following error message is displayed: **You have no permissions to view the users, please log on to the RAM console by using your Alibaba Cloud account and grant the ram:ListUsers permission to the current superuser**.
+        When I logged on to the Hologres console, I could not purchase an instance, upgrade or downgrade instance specifications, or change the billing method of an instance from pay-as-you-go to subscription.
+The following error message is returned: **Failed to authenticate the RAM user**.

     -   Cause

-        The current RAM user does not have permissions to view the user list or add users in the Hologres console.
+        The current RAM user does not have permissions to purchase an instance, upgrade or downgrade instance specifications, or change the billing method of an instance.
+You can perform these operations by using your Alibaba Cloud account.

     -   Solution

-        Log on to the [RAM console](https://ram.console.aliyun.com/overview) by using your Alibaba Cloud account and grant the RAM user the **AliyunRAMReadOnlyAccess** permission to view the user list.
+        Log on to the [RAM console](https://ram.console.aliyun.com/overview) by using your Alibaba Cloud account.
+Attach the **AliyunHologresFullAccess** and **AliyunBSSOrderAccess** policies to the RAM user so that the RAM user can manage instances.

--   A RAM user cannot view the information of the **Users** tab and **Databases** tab.
-    -   Issue

-        When I logged on to the Hologres console as a RAM user, I could not view the information of the **Users**tab and the **Databases** tab.
-The following error message is displayed: **You have no permissions, please ask a superuser to add the current user to view the instance details**.

-    -   Cause

-        The current RAM user does not have development permissions on the instance.

-    -   Solution

-        Grant the current RAM user the development permissions on the instance by using your Alibaba Cloud account or as a superuser.
-For more information, see [Grant the development permissions on a Hologres instance to RAM users](/intl.en-US/User Authorization/Use Hologres as a RAM user/Grant the development permissions on a Hologres instance to a RAM user.md).

--   A RAM user does not have permissions to manage the instance.
-    -   Issue

-        When I logged on to the Hologres console, I could not purchase, upgrade, or downgrade the instance, or change the billing method from **pay-as-you-go** to **subscription**.
-The following error message is displayed: **The authentication of the current superuser failed**.

-    -   Cause

-        The current superuser does not have permissions to purchase, upgrade, or downgrade the instance, or change the billing method of the instance.

-    -   Solution

-        Log on to the [RAM console](https://ram.console.aliyun.com/overview) by using your Alibaba Cloud account and grant the superuser the **AliyunHologresFullAccess** and **AliyunBSSOrderAccess** permissions.